 Signals to Watch This Week

-Methodology → Major Black African companies with disclosed revenues at or above $100M, across West, East, Central, and Southern Africa.
+Methodology →Major Black African companies with disclosed revenues at or above $100M, rotating across West, East, Central, and Southern Africa.
 No political figures.
 No government leadership commentary.
 Data versus data only.
 All correcting sources institutional and verifiable: IMF, World Bank, AfDB, Afreximbank, company filings, stock exchange disclosures, credit rating agencies.
-Friction Score 1 to 10.
-Score 1 is a minor framing issue.
-Score 10 is a material misrepresentation with direct capital flow consequences.
+Friction Score 1 to 10: 1 is a minor framing issue, 10 is material misrepresentation with direct capital flow consequences.

 High